Wasserstein Spatial Depth: Numerical simulations

 \section{Numerical simulations}

 In this section, we carry out extensive numerical simulations to validate our notion of Wasserstein spatial depth and support its theoretical properties and practical utility.
-Specifically, we confirm the consistency of the empirical WSD, examine its relationship with conventional spatial depth in certain cases, evaluate its effectiveness in outlier detection and show its benefit compared to applying functional depths to distributions.
+Specifically, we confirm the consistency of the empirical WSD, examine its relationship with conventional spatial depth in certain cases, evaluate its effectiveness in outlier detection and show its benefit compared to applying functional depths and general metric depths to distributions.
+We also show the merits of the two-sample test based on the WSD.
 Throughout this section, we use the \texttt{R} package \texttt{transport} to compute all the Wasserstein distances and optimal transport maps from data clouds.
-Based on the two stage sampling model in \eqref{eq:dataTensor}, the empirical WSDs are calculated via the formula below.
-For $Q_m = \frac{1}{m}\sum_{j=1}^m \delta_{X_{q,j}}$ with $X_{q,1} , \ldots , X_{q,m} \stackrel{\textit{i.i.d. }}{\sim} Q$,
+Based on the two-stage sampling model in \eqref{eq:dataTensor}, the empirical WSDs are calculated via the formula below.
+For $Q_m = \frac{1}{m}\sum_{j=1}^m \delta_{\X_{q,j}}$ with $\X_{q,1} , \ldots , \X_{q,m} \stackrel{\textit{i.i.d. }}{\sim} Q$,

-where $Q_m$ could be outside (with the convention $q = n+1$ and $n_q=n$) or within (with the convention $q \in \{1,\ldots,n\}$ and $n_q= n-1$) the sampled distributions $\{ P_{1,m}, \ldots, P_{n,m} \}$, and where we recall the convention $\boldsymbol{0}/0 = \boldsymbol{0}$.
+where $Q_m$ could be outside (with the convention $q = n+1$ and $n_q=n$) or within (with the convention $q \in \{1,\ldots,n\}$ and $n_q= n-1$) the sampled distributions $\{ P_{1,m}, \ldots, P_{n,m} \}$, and where we recall the convention $\mathbf{0}/0 = \mathbf{0}$.
 The code for all simulations is publicly available at \url{https://github.com/YishaYao/Wasserstein-Spatial-Depth/tree/main}.

-Since computing the optimal transport map between any pair of empirical distributions costs $O(m^2)$ \cite{peyre2019computational}, and once the optimal transport map between a pair of empirical distributions is available, the corresponding Wasserstein distance immediately follows with almost zero extra cost, the computational complexity of $\mathrm{SD}(Q_m, \boldsymbol{P}_{n,m})$ is of order $O(nm^2)$.
+Since computing the optimal transport map between any pair of empirical distributions costs $O(m^2)$ \cite{peyre2019computational}, and once the optimal transport map between a pair of empirical distributions is available, the corresponding Wasserstein distance immediately follows with almost zero extra cost, the computational complexity of $ {\rm WSD}(Q_m, \mathbf{P}_{n,m})$ is of order $O(nm^2)$.